INSUBCONTINENT EXCLUSIVE:

 areas of Galileo - is classed as a security-sensitive procurement

-military and security uses of the system, would be blocked by the EU after Brexit.This warning prompted the Business Secretary Greg Clark to
+for military and security uses of the system, would be blocked by the EU after Brexit.This warning prompted the Business Secretary Greg

-announce that the government would look into options for developing its own satellite-navigation system.Asked by Labour MP Pat McFadden
+Clark to announce that the government would look into options for developing its own satellite-navigation system.Asked by Labour MP Pat

-whether developing a British sat-nav system was feasible, Mr Paynter replied: "I think the key thing for me is, it's not up to industry to
+McFadden whether developing a British sat-nav system was feasible, Mr Paynter replied: "I think the key thing for me is, it's not up to

-programme should it come out."But Dr Bleddyn Bowen, who researches space and defence at the University of Leicester, told the committee:
+support that programme should it come out."But Dr Bleddyn Bowen, who researches space and defence at the University of Leicester, told the

 But it will cost a lot of money and it will run over budget."He added: "You need to look at the other GNSSs - global navigation satellite